alexk-1998/spectral-analysis-tools/README.md

 # Known Issues / Future Improvements

+Exceptions may be thrown when performing continuum removal on multiple curves.

 Band analytics are sent to stdout and may not be visible by the user.
 Analytics will be integrated into the GUI in the future.

 Screen-tearing may be present when scrolling the GUI table on Windows platforms.